rowanthorpe/build-jack-fox/README.md

 ------

 * I was [pointed to an issue where version 59 audio fails](https://twitter.com/malkavianbilbao/status/974698569331625984) due to the sandbox blocking `bind()`.
-Apparently for v59 the only workaround is to set `security.sandbox.content.level=0` in `about:config` (which is really not a good idea), but luckily due to an architectural change the issue won't affect v60 onwards.
-Personally, I decided to just wait and jump from version 58 to
-  60 when it comes out.
+Apparently for v59 the only workaround is to set `security.sandbox.content.level=0` in `about:config` (which is not a good idea unless you really understand the consequences), but luckily due to an architectural change the issue won't affect v60 onwards.
+Personally, I decided to just wait and jump from version 58 to 60 when it comes out.

 Authors
 -------